-On 24 February 2020, the IRT will host a Pre-ICANN67 webinar (register here) to present the implementation project overview and update.
-At ICANN67, the team will conduct two open working sessions.
+On 22 June 2020, the IRT will conduct a public session as part of the ICANN68.
 When the implementation plan is produced, it will be published for Public Comment.

-One can join the IRT by following the instruction in the call for IRT announcement.
+One can join the IRT by following the instruction in the "call for IRT" announcement.
 The first IRT meeting was held on 29 May 2019.
 The IRT is expected to meet every other week via teleconference and in person at ICANN Public Meetings.